xDDoubleTea/Arduino-practice/README.md

 * - [x] Becoming longer after the snake eat the food.
 * - [x] Speed changing on level up
 ```(delay(500-50*(level-1)))```.
+* - [x] Game over if snake bumped into itself
 * - [ ] Consider using suggestions that was provided in google classroom.
-* - [x] Game over if snake bumped into itself
+* - [ ] [BUG] Print game time on lcd lags the game.
-* - [ ] Use lcd to show level, speed, game over.
+* - [ ] Use lcd to show level, speed, game over, game time.